 Name and Gender Marker Changes

-If your name and/or gender marker on your government issues identification do not match who you really are, we can help you.
+If your name and/or gender marker on your government issued identification does not match who you really are, we can help you.
 You can hire SLS to file a case to make those changes.

 SLS commonly represents students who have been charged with misdemeanors such as Driving Under the Influence (DUI) or Malicious Mischief.
 If you have been charged with a crime or if you are worried that you might be charged with a crime, SLS can help.